Assignment 4: Cache Lab (due on Thu, Nov 13, 2025 at 11:59pm)

 Input Trace Files

 The traces directory contains a collection of reference trace files that we will use as input to evaluate the correctness of your cache simulator.
-The trace files are generated by a Linux program called valgrind.
+The trace files are similar to those generated by a Linux program called valgrind.
 For example, typing

 valgrind --log-fd=1 --tool=lackey -v --trace-mem=yes ls -l